autohitch logo

 Weekends are busy times at dealerships, so weekdays can be better for purchasing a car and getting the lowest price.
 Here are the best days:

-• Monday/Tuesday – Less foot traffic allows more time negotiating with sales staff and test driving vehicles at a relaxed pace.
+• Monday/Tuesday – Less foot traffic allows more time to negotiate with sales staff and test driving vehicles at a relaxed pace.
 Financing offices tend to be quicker too.

 • Holiday Mondays – High sales expectation means deals abound on these heavily promoted three-day weekends.
 Research and test drive in advance if possible.